MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Sydney Weaver : The Sound of Silence

-An exercise in the 4 memory types demonstrated by the Rubik's Cube and a parody of a well known song
+An exercise in the 4 memory types demonstrated by the Rubik's Cube, and a parody of a well known song.

 - [Sydney's slides (PDF)]({{site.url}}/assets/talks/2018/SydneyWeaver-TheSoundofSilence.pdf)

 #### Alaric Stephen : Generating Hard Puzzles Using Graph Theory

-I will highlight a method for making word based puzzles to an arbitrary amount of difficulty using a quirk of Hamiltonian graphs.
+Alaric highlights a method for making word based puzzles to an arbitrary level of difficulty, using a quirk of Hamiltonian graphs.

 - [Alaric's slides (PPTX)]({{site.url}}/assets/talks/2018/AlaricStephen-GeneratingHardPuzzlesusingGraphTheory.pptx)
 - [Alaric's slides (PDF)]({{site.url}}/assets/talks/2018/AlaricStephen-GeneratingHardPuzzlesusingGraphTheory.pdf)

 #### Colin Wright : e's in a twist

-Square roots, simple algebra, a step in an odd direction, and maybe we can find interesting connections.
+Colin demonstrates several ways to derive Euler's identity (e<sup>iπ</sup>=-1) - inluding square roots, simple algebra, and a step in an odd direction.

-#### Elevator Pitches : For Saturday night tables

-We'll allow anyone running a table of activities on the Saturday evening a chance to explain what their activity will be, so you can choose how to spend the evening.

 ## SUNDAY